tewhatuora/nems-documentation/docs/Guidelines/Publisher/index.md

 ##Traceability and Audit

-The publisher should at least recording the `messageId`, `messageSubjectId` and `publishing timestamp` in your logs (or traces) to satisfy the end to end traceability requirements.
+The publisher should at least record the `messageId`, `messageSubjectId` and `publishing timestamp` in your logs (or traces) to satisfy the end to end traceability requirements.